-Under equality laws across the UK, every school has to make reasonable adjustments to help any child who might have a disability, which includes Type 1 diabetes, from not getting the grades they deserve because of it.
+Under equality laws across the UK, every school has to make reasonable adjustments to help any child who might have a disability, which includes type 1 diabetes, from not getting the grades they deserve because of it.

 Although parents and children might not consider diabetes as a disability, they are still covered under these equality laws.
-In the England, Scotland and Wales these laws come under the Equality Act 2010 and in Northern Ireland they come under the Disability Discrimination Act 1995.
+In England, Scotland and Wales these laws come under the Equality Act 2010 and in Northern Ireland they come under the Disability Discrimination Act 1995.

 If your child has left school, we also have information on university and further education exams.

-Who is responsible for making reasonable adjustments?
+Who is responsible for agreeing reasonable adjustments?

 What type of reasonable adjustments are there?